johntelforduk/gc-bulk-delete/README.md

 # Google Calendar Bulk Delete
 Utility to bulk delete events from Google Calendar.

-It uses based on this package, [gcsa](https://google-calendar-simple-api.readthedocs.io/en/latest/index.html).
+It is based on this package, [gcsa](https://google-calendar-simple-api.readthedocs.io/en/latest/index.html).

 #### Installation
 ```commandline